jinchao-chen/blog_posts/_pages/about.md

 title: About Me
 permalink: /about/
 ---

-Jinchao
+Jinchao Chen

+Chinese on an adventure in Europe
-- passionate about ocean and waves
+Addicted with ocean and waves
+An engineer who like coding better than CAD drawings.